BlueBrain/Currentscape/README.md

 ###### recipe mode

 When you set use_recipes to true, the script will retrieve the default protocols, features and parameters in the recipes file.
-When use_recipes is set to true, recipe_dir, recipe_filename and etypetest should also be present in the config file.
+When use_recipes is set to true, recipe_path and apical_point_filepath_from_recipe should also be present in the config file.
-If etypetest is not an empty string, the script will retrieve the apical point section index from recipes.
+If apical_point_from_recipe is true, the script will retrieve the apical point section index from recipes.
-Depending on the emodel, you might have an error if you set use_recipes to true, but leave etypetest to an empty string.
+Depending on the emodel, you might have an error if you set use_recipes to true, but leave apical_point_from_recipe to false.
 When use_recipes, the recipe file expects that you have the following folder structure in the directory you launched the script from:

 ./